Sacha0/ApproxMinimumDegree.jl/README.md

 those optimizations significantly impact runtime.
 Neither aggressive absorption nor dense row delay should significantly impact the preceding demo.

+## Future
+(Beyond a better interface and additional optimizations.)

+ApproxMinimumDegree.jl was designed with two overarching features in mind.
+The first feature is abstraction and separation of the common components of local preordering methods --- the quotient graph model, the node weight priority queue, and the node weight updating scheme.

+On the one hand, this abstraction and decoupling cost some peformance relative to local preordering codes that admit tight coupling, though the second feature --- cache-friendliness, insofar as possible --- mitigates this performance cost.

+On the other hand, this abstraction and decoupling is ApproxMinimumDegree.jl's future:
+Recyling local preordering methods' major infrastructure (the quotient graph and node weight priority queue) enables rapid instantiation of high-performance local preordering methods by leaving only the node weight updating scheme for a new local preordering method to be written.

+Hence the long-term vision for ApproxMinimumDegree.jl is evolution into LocalPreorderings.jl, a high-performance framework for experimentation with local preordering methods and a collection of established methods.

 ## References

 ApproxMinimumDegree.jl was written with extensive reference to the following materials